boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 description of games of complexity w^w^.

 Before moving on, let us see why every game of complexity w^2^ is determined.
-I shall assume that every game of complexity mw+n is determined (as an inductive hypothesis).
+I shall assume that every game of complexity m\omega+n is determined (as an inductive hypothesis).
 If player 2 has no winning strategy, there must be some first move for player 1 such that player 2 still has no winning strategy.
-After they have both had their first turn, the position is a game of complexity mw+n for some m,n, and is therefore determined.
+After they have both had their first turn, the position is a game of complexity m\omega+n for some m,n, and is therefore determined.
 Since player 2 does not have a winning strategy, player 1 must.
 But this gives player 1 a strategy for the whole game - do that first move and then apply whatever winning strategy is